 A cheaper alternative if you're planning on arriving early in the morning (before 0900) is to leave your car at one of several park-and-ride car parks just outside the city limits and use public transport to reach the centre.
 These car parks are priced reasonably and there are more than 20 scattered around Stockholm, offering over 3,000 parking spaces.

 Be aware that parking meters in Stockholm almost never take cash, and that foreign credit or debit cards may be rejected.
 There will usually be information on the meter on how to download an app to your smartphone for online payment.

 The minimum age for car hire is 18 years, provided that drivers have held a driving licence for one year.
 Some larger cars are restricted to those over 24 years.
 A national driving licence, passport and credit card are required for hiring a car in Stockholm.
 Fire and third-party liability is mandatory in Sweden and is included in all car hire deals.

 There’s a good network of bike paths around Stockholm, and during summer in particular, it’s an appealing way of getting around.
-The city's bikeshare system is called City Bikes (tel: +46 77 444 2424; www.citybikes.se).
+The city's bikeshare system is called City Bikes (tel: +46 77 444 2424; www.citybikes.se) and is available between the 1st of April and the 31st of October.
 A bike card is needed to use the service, and can be bought in either a three-day or season-long form.

 In addition, Rent a Bike, Strandvägen 24 (tel: +46 8 660 7959) and Cykelstället, Scheelegatan 15 (tel: +46 8 651 0066;en.cykelstallet.se/index.html) both provide bicycle and scooter hire.